echoprotocol/echowiki/technologies/sidechains/whitepaper/sidechains-whitepaper.md

 Please note that the input and output SMA can be different in case of changes in the committee as SMA script includes the committee Bitcoin public keys.

-After the aggregating transaction is confirmed on the Bitcoin chain, each of committee members creates `sidechain_btc_approve_aggregate_operation` with transaction details.
+After the aggregating transaction is confirmed on the Bitcoin chain, `sidechain_btc_approve_aggregate_operation` is created with transaction details.

 The SMA address script includes a mechanism for reducing the threshold after a certain period of time.
 In the case when three months go by and the output has not been used up, only the signatures of more than half the committee will be needed to allow spending.
 After 6 months, more than a third of the votes will suffice.
 This is necessary to allow the recovery of funds even in the case when part of the committee loses its keys.